Redis latency monitoring

 aof-write: writing to the AOF - a catchall event for

-fsync(2)system call when there are pending writes.
+write(2)system call when there is a pending fsync.

 rename(2)system call for renaming the temporary file after completing